• Home

 Fellows rotate on inpatient consultation service, ambulatory clinic, and subspecialty/research blocks.

-In the Rutgers Health faculty practice the fellows rotate through general endocrine and subspecialty clinics including osteoporosis, pediatrics, transgender and thyroid procedure clinics.
+In the Rutgers Health faculty practice the fellows rotate through general endocrine and subspecialty clinics including osteoporosis, pediatrics, women's health, transgender and thyroid procedure clinics.
 Each fellow maintains a continuity clinic which provides them with the opportunity to learn the course of disease and develop long-term patient relationships.
-Our clinic has professional CGM, a DXA machine, an ultrasound machine, and a CDE/pump nurse always accessible to the fellows.
+Our clinic has professional CGM, a DXA machine, an ultrasound machine, and a CDE always accessible to the fellows.

 Our trainees are an integral part of the Robert Wood Johnson University Hospital multidisciplinary teams that care for patients undergoing cardiovascular surgery, heart transplants, kidney and pancreas transplants, stem cell transplants, bariatric surgery and pituitary surgeries.